GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 02/Blizzard (mod 6)/README.md

 3. Added menus, inline the setters and getters and other misc. changes.
 4. Use C++ smart pointers, shared and unique, instead of raw pointers.
 5. Changed the shared pointers to unique, any WCHAR string arrays in the Game Engine class are now std::wstring.
-6. **Removed the old WinAPI Hungarian Notation from variables.
-Even MS recommends not using it.** *<----- this example*
+6. **Changed the wide strings to PCWSTRs.** *<----- this example*

-Is pass 5 the final version?
-Probably, but maybe not.
-Depends on later game code that is updated to use smart pointers.
+7. Removed the old WinAPI Hungarian Notation from variables.
+Even MS recommends not using it.

 ### Notes